DiputacioBarcelona/app-municipis/README.md

 ## Getting Started

-* Clone this repository: `git clone https://github.com/driftyco/ionic-conference-app.git`.
+* Clone this repository: `git clone https://cescd6@bitbucket.org/cescd6/municipis.git`.
-* Want to use TypeScript?
-Both the `master` branch and the `typescript` branch now use TypeScript.
 * Run `npm install` from the project root.
 * Install the ionic CLI (`npm install -g ionic`)
 * Run `ionic serve` in a terminal from the project root.